All Episodes

 We want honor and integrity in the White House.

-Uh it it it just I think people are totally misunderstanding my position on this.
+I think people are totally misunderstanding my position on this.

-It's about the future of the country.
+It's about future to country.

 I think liberalism needs to be beat back.